lorrli274/next/courses/original/Database Fundamentals/Activities/Databases/03-Creating a Database.md

 Now you try!

-DEV ins: create database named "a_new_database"
+DEV ins: Create a database named "a_new_database".

-DEV ins: try to create another database named "a_new_database"
+DEV ins: Try to create another database named "a_new_database" and see what happens.